WHAT YOU

 Ask AI to build something and hope for the best

-Write a PRD, plan with Opus, execute with a cheaper model
+Write a PRD, plan with Opus, execute with a cheaper model.
+Let the AI ask questions.
+Get 90% of your app in one session.

 No documentation.
 No rules.
 YOLO.